Toparvion/toparvion.pro/content/en/authors/toparvion/_index.md

 # - Visitors
 ---

-Passionate developer, research enthusiast, open source fan, happy father, amateur athlete – all these things are about me, your host on this another small personal web page.
+Passionate developer, research enthusiast, open source fan, happy father, amateur athlete – that's what describes me, your host on this another small personal web page.
 Welcome! :wave:

 Here I&nbsp;share my [experience](/en/background) in&nbsp;various professional fields that I discover in my&nbsp;job and hobby.
 For instance, there are several [helpful tools](/en/#projects) that I&nbsp;created for&nbsp;simplifying day-to-day work.
 There’re also a&nbsp;few [explanatory articles](/en/#posts) about different aspects of enterprise development in Java&trade;.